 Whats Your Poison?

-Addiction Signs of Drug Addiction
+Quitting Signs of Drug Quitting

 It is easy to dismiss changes in their attitude and appearance with excuses that they “do not feel well,” or they “are tired.”

-Drug Abuse Vs Drug Addiction
+Drug Abuse Vs Drug Quitting

 Drug abuse is the inappropriate use of any substance.
 The improper use of alcohol, over-the-counter medicine, prescription medications or illegal drugs used for pleasure, altering feelings, perceptions, or to receive a high is drug abuse.

 Drugs and alcohol also trigger “pleasure” or “happiness” in the brain.
 The more alcohol or drugs used, the less the body produces its own dopamine and expects more drugs or alcohol to do the job.
 By this point, your mind is being programmed to seek out the “feel good” substances.
-Simply put, drug abuse leads to drug addiction because the substance creates a dopamine “spike” that changes the way the brain functions.
+Simply put, drug abuse leads to drug quitting because the substance creates a dopamine “spike” that changes the way the brain functions.

 Tel: 1800-987888 to speak with our resident therapies advisor, or check out our programmes and services.